open-telemetry/opentelemetry-specification/specification/context.md

 implementation.
 Depending on the language, its usage may be either explicit or implicit.

+`Context` can be considered as an implementation detail of the SDK.
+Users will manipulate `Context` through the cross-cutting concerns APIs rather than directly.

-Users writing instrumentation in languages that implicitly use `Context` are discouraged to use the `Context` API directly.
+Users writing instrumentation in languages that use `Context` implicitly are discouraged to use the `Context` API directly.

 `Context` is expected to have the following operations, with their respective language differences: